AlekseyUsov/packer/README.md

 # Description
-This repository contains a template and other files necessary to build a vagrant box for libvirt provider via [packer](https://www.packer.io).
+This repository contains a template and other files necessary to build a Vagrant box for libvirt provider via [Packer](https://www.packer.io).
 At the moment, only libvirt provider is supported.
 This set of resources was created with the goal of setting up a disposable virtual environment for testing various technologies and tools, that's why the resulting image contains almost no additional packages - so that one could provision it with [Vagrant](https://www.vagrantup.com) for a more specific purpose.

 # Dependencies
 The template uses **virt-sysprep** for cleaning the resulting image of any machine-specific configuration, making it suitable for cloning.
 It can be installed as following: